Jek47/BO4-GSC-Mods/README.md

 # BO4 GSC Mods
 A repository for pre-compiled BO4 GSC mods for both PC and PS4.

-My T8 Compiler GUI app is also available [here](https://github.com/Jek47/BO4-GSC-Mods/tree/main/Tools/PC).
+My T8 Compiler GUI app for PC is available [here](https://github.com/Jek47/BO4-GSC-Mods/tree/main/Tools/PC).\
+And I have reuploaded DeathRGH's injector for PS4 [here](https://github.com/Jek47/BO4-GSC-Mods/tree/main/Tools/PS4).

 Any password protected files in this repo should be opened with the password: **Jek47**